Ward Whitt

 Ward Whitt (born January 29, 1942) is an American professor of operations research and management sciences.
 He is a professor emeritus of the Industrial Engineering and Operations Research department of Columbia University.
 His research focuses on queueing theory, performance analysis, stochastic models of telecommunication systems, and numerical transform inversion.
 He is recognized for his contributions to the understanding and analyses of complex queues and queuing networks, which led to advances in the telecommunications system.

 Biography

 Whitt was born in Bozeman, Montana in 1942.
 He received an A.B. in Mathematics from Dartmouth in 1964, and in 1969 completed a Ph.D. in operations research from Cornell under the supervision of Donald Lee Iglehart.
 His doctoral thesis, Weak Convergence Theorems for Queues in Heavy Traffic, paved the path for his future research.
 Whitt joined the operations research faculty at Stanford before moving to Yale in 1969.
-From 1977–2002, he worked in Bell Labs and then AT&T Labs.
+From 1977 to 2002, he worked in Bell Labs and then AT&T Labs.
 Since 2002, he has been a full professor in the Department of Industrial Engineering and Operations Research (IEOR) at Columbia.
-He was appointed Wai T. Chang Professor in 2007, and is currently Professor Emeritus.
+He was appointed Wai T. Chang Professor in 2007, and is currently professor emeritus.